federicomariamassari/udacity-rsend/README.md

 ### How to Build and Run the Project

 Building this project is challenging in ROS Noetic, as a simple `catkin_make` won't do the trick.
-Follow below steps to ensure correct compilation:
+Follow below steps to ensure correct compilation and run using the instructions in the dedicated README file.

 __[Preliminary Configurations](projects/p4/p4-preliminary-config.md)__

-Run using the instructions in the dedicated README file.

 <table>
   <tr>